RidiculousPower/parallel_ancestry/README.md

 * highest_children( instance, & match_ancestor_block )
 * match_ancestor_searching_upward( instance, ancestor_match_block, & match_block )

+match_block is always a proc or lambda that will be passed the next ancestor as the single parameter and is expected to return true or false whether or not the ancestor matches the condition.

 ## ::ParallelAncestry::Inheritance ##

 ::ParallelAncestry::Inheritance provides hooks for Ruby inheritance events.